veeta-tv/jasmine-roku/README.md

         $ jasmine

-# Applying to a channel
+# Applying to an existing channel

 1. Copy package.json and spec/* to the existing channel directory
-2. Set the channelZipFile to be tested.
-By default this is a precanned channel but should be the output of the channel build.
+2. Copy/Edit spec/example-spec.js to:
-3. Use launchWebService() as an example of a mocked CMS and its many failure modes (network errors, 500 responses)
+    a.
+Set channelZipFile as the right location for your channel zip file
-4. Add logging to the channel code for key events like screen changes, video playback events, and network errors.
+    b.
+Set web server configuration to behave as you need
-5. Create jasmine tests for scenarios you wish to test.
+    c.
+Define jasmine tests for your channel